junbaechoi/TME-Team/README.md

 # TME-Team
-The Most Efficient Team for final project
+The Most Efficient Team for the final project